An Algebra of Elliptic Commuting Variables and an Elliptic Extension of the Multinomial Theorem: Introduction

+The aim of this paper is to develop appropriate algebraic machinery that fits with the theory of $\mathsf A_r$ elliptic hypergeometric series.
+Specifically, we introduce an algebra of elliptic commuting variables involving a base $q$, nome $p$, and $2r$ noncommuting variables.
+This algebra, which for~${r=1}$ reduces to an algebra considered earlier by the author~\cite{S1}, is an elliptic extension of the aforementioned well-known algebra of $r$ $q$-commuting variables.
+We present a multinomial theorem valid as an identity in this algebra, hereby extending the author's previously obtained elliptic binomial theorem from \cite{S1} to higher rank.
+From the elliptic multinomial theorem, we obtain, by convolution, an identity equivalent to Rosengren's type $\mathsf A$ extension of the Frenkel--Turaev ${}_{10}V_9$ summation.
+Interpreted in terms of a weighted counting of lattice paths in the integer lattice $\mathbb Z^r$, this derivation of Rosengren's $\mathsf A_r$ Frenkel--Turaev summation constitutes the first combinatorial proof of that fundamental identity.

-\textit{Elliptic hypergeometric series} (which, in a nutshell, form a natural extension of ordinary, or ``rational'', hypergeometric series and of basic, or ``trigonometric'', hypergeometric series to a more general type of series in which the respective terms contain elliptic, i.e., doubly-periodic and meromorphic, functions) made their first implicit appearance in 1987 in the work of the mathematical physicists Date, Jimbo, Kuniba, Miwa and Okado~\cite{DJKMO} as elliptic $6$-$j$ symbols, representing elliptic solutions of the star-triangle relation (a.k.a.\ Yang--Baxter equation).
+After having explained the gross outline of the paper, we briefly explain what elliptic hypergeometric series are, as the main application of the elliptic algebra introduced in this paper concerns identities for such series. \textit{Elliptic hypergeometric series} form a natural extension of ordinary and of basic hypergeometric series.
+Consider the series $S=\sum_{k\ge 0}c(k)$, and~${g(k):=c(k+1)/c(k)}$ being the quotient of two consecutive terms of $S$.
+The series $S$ is by definition an ordinary (or ``rational'') hypergeometric series if the ratio $g(k)$ is a rational function in the summation index $k$.
+Similarly, $S$ is a basic (or ``$q$-'', or ``trigonometric'') hypergeometric series if $g(k)$ is a rational function in $q^k$ (the base $q$ usually satisfying $|q|<1$).
+Finally, $S$ is an elliptic hypergeometric series if $g(k)$ is an \textit{elliptic} function in $k$ (by which one understands a complex-valued function that is doubly-periodic and meromorphic.)
+Elliptic hypergeometric series made their first implicit appearance in 1987 in the work of the mathematical physicists Date, Jimbo, Kuniba, Miwa and Okado~\cite{DJKMO} as elliptic $6$-$j$ symbols, representing elliptic solutions of the Yang--Baxter equation.
 Ten years later, Frenkel and Turaev~\cite{FT}, by exploiting the tetrahedral symmetries of those $6$-$j$ symbols and making the expressions explicit, wrote out the first identities for (what they called) ``modular hypergeometric series'' (now commonly called \textit{elliptic hypergeometric series}).
-In particular, they discovered what is now called the ${}_{12}V_{11}$ transformation (an elliptic extension of Bailey's very-well-poised ${}_{12}\phi_{11}$ transformation) and, by applying specialization, the ${}_{10}V_9$ summation (which is an elliptic extension of Jackson's very-well-poised ${}_8\phi_7$ summation).
+In particular, they discovered what is now called the ${}_{12}V_{11}$ transformation (an elliptic extension of Bailey's very-well-poised ${}_{10}\phi_9$ transformation) and, by applying specialization, the ${}_{10}V_9$ summation (which is an elliptic extension of Jackson's very-well-poised~${}_8\phi_7$ summation).